brineylab/AbLMs-scaling-laws/01-pre-train-AbLMs/README.md

 Training is configured via five `config.yaml` files, each for a different model size: 8M, 35M, 150M, 350M, and 650M.

 Each config supports three dataset sizes: Quarter, Half, and Full.
+The paths to the dataset sizes can be changed using the `train_file` parameter.